 Since competing at Rio 2016, Yusra has gone on to address world leaders, meet the Pope and been honoured with many awards.
 She is determined to continue to build and develop her voice and skills as an advocate for the refugee cause.

-Yusra will be attending the 2017 World Economic Forum, held in Davos, Switzerland on 17-20 January.
-She is the Forum’s youngest participant and shares her story on the WEF blog.
+Yusra attended the 2017 World Economic Forum, held in Davos, Switzerland in January 2017.
+She was the Forum’s youngest participant and shared her story on the WEF blog.
 Learn more about Yusra's experiences since competing at Rio, including her time at Davos, here.

 “Since Rio I’ve been training hard but I’ve also been thinking a lot about what I can do to help refugees across the world.
 The most important thing in my life is swimming.
 Then speaking and doing things to help refugees.”